Skip to main content

 A. Severability

-If any provision of these Terms is found by a court of competent jurisdiction or arbitrator to be illegal, void, or unenforceable, the unenforceable provision will be modified so as to render these Terms enforceable and effective to the maximum extent possible in order to effect the intention of the provision; and if a court or arbitrator finds the modified provision invalid, illegal, void or unenforceable, the validity, legality and enforceability of the remaining provisions of these Terms will not be affected in any way.
+If any provision of these Terms is found by a court of competent jurisdiction or arbitrator to be unenforceable, the unenforceable provision will be modified or severed so as to render these Terms enforceable and effective to the maximum extent possible in order to effect the intention of the provision; and if a court or arbitrator finds the modified provision unenforceable, the enforceability of the remaining provisions of these Terms will not be affected in any way.

 B. No Waiver